Ebonsignori/github-notifications-forwarder/README.md

 ## Example Usage

-Scheduled action, e.g. `.github/workflows/my-notifications.yml` that runs every 3 hours to forward the past 3 hours of notifications to channel "#1234"
+Scheduled action, e.g. `.github/workflows/my-notifications.yml` that runs every 3 hours to forward the past 3 hours of notifications to channel with id "abc1234"

 ```yml
 on: